physiozoo/physiozoo.github.io/_pages/home.md

   - image_path: "assets/images/prefiltering_obm.png"
     alt: "placeholder image 1"
     title: "Prefiltering"
-    excerpt: 'PhysioZoo OBM includes a number of prefiltering methods that can be used to remove sudden drop or increase in the oximetry time series due to transient noise or other technical issues.'
+    excerpt: 'PhysioZoo SPO2 includes a number of prefiltering methods that can be used to remove sudden drop or increase in the oximetry time series due to transient noise or other technical issues.'
     url: "https://oximetry-toolbox.readthedocs.io/en/latest/"
     btn_label: "Read More"
     btn_class: "btn--primary"